TOKYO

 soba from Tokyo Dosanjin

-Nagasaka Sarasina is another soba restaurant in Tokyo that has been serving soba since the 1780s and has truly perfected its craft since then.
-Choose from two varieties of buckwheat noodles: the darker noodles made with ground buckwheat and the lighter, smoother noodles made with polished buckwheat grain.
-Choose the dipping soba and you'll receive their special dipping sauces (one sweet and one spicy) which can be mixed together to your preferred taste.
-Fans of tempura and all things fried should order the Nishoku Tempura Seiro, a set that includes both types of soba noodles and tempura.
-Or, if you like your soba hot, go for the classic Tempura Soba.
-If you like, you can even purchase Nagasaka Sarasino's dried soba noodles, so you can enjoy the flavors of their two types of buckwheat noodles at home.
+Fans of fried foods should order the Nishoku Tempura Seiro, a set that includes both types of soba noodles and tempura.
+If you like your soba hot, go for the classic Tempura Soba.
+You can even purchase Nagasaka Sarasino's dried soba noodles to enjoy the flavors of their two types of buckwheat noodles at home.

 We strive to be as accurate as possible and keep up with the changing landscape of Japan's food and travel industries.
 If you spot any inaccuracies, please send a report.